omniowl/itu-joystick/README.md

 With that in mind do not fret!
 A script have already been made to map all of this to System Events in C# using the `IJoyPad` and `JoystickController` files.
 This is merely left here for your convenience, should you want to write your own implementation.

+## Side Note
+There is a controller already written for testing purposes since the arcade controller won't be physically accessible unless you test on the actual arcade (which will be seldom compared to on your computer).
+The `JoystickControllerTest` class is an extension of the `JoystickController` class, so you can still ask for a `JoystickController` in your production scripts and simply use the test Scripts in their place.
+When you create a `ScriptableObject` of type `JoystickControllerTest` it has a bunch of inputs that can be assigned from your keyboard (Or even a JoystickController port, should you wish to).

 # IJoyPad
 The `IJoyPad` interface is made for what is considered a necessary implementation for using this setup.
 But as mentioned above you can